Neyen108/spotify-world-charts/README.md

 # Spotify World Charts

 Shows Spotify Top Tracks by Region.
-Also plays previews of the Top Ten most streamed songs of a region.
+Also plays previews of the Top Ten most streamed songs today, of a region.

 ## 🛠 Installing